-Bistro Blackwood, the acclaimed casual eatery of celebrity chef, Jock Zonfrillo, located at 250 Rundle Street in Adelaide’s CBD, has closed its doors.
+Bistro Blackwood, the acclaimed casual eatery of celebrity chef, Jock Zonfrillo, located at 285 Rundle Street in Adelaide’s CBD, sadly closed its doors in December 2019.

-Jock Zonfrillo, one of the country’s most visible and prominent chefs, is the popular host and judge of Network Ten’s Masterchef Australia.
+Jock Zonfrillo, one of the country’s most visible and prominent chefs, was the popular host and judge of Network Ten’s Masterchef Australia.

 Zonfrillo opened Bistro Blackwood in the downstairs premises of his flagship restaurant, Orana, in 2107.
 The Bistro delivered a lively bistro-style option to the lauded fine-dining experience upstairs.

-Zonfrillo is well-known, both domestically and overseas, for his passionate advocacy and use of native Australian Indigenous ingredients, culture and knowledge in his culinary creations.
+Zonfrillo was well-known, both domestically and overseas, for his passionate advocacy and use of native Australian Indigenous ingredients, culture and knowledge in his culinary creations.

 Bistro Blackwood was a place for everyone, serving a seasonally evolving menu with daily specials drawing from the same indigenous ingredients and techniques that were brought to life at Orana.